 How to make a cheap home gym

 Gym memberships are expensive – but we can help you get the same thing, except cheaper and in your house.
-So, allow us to give you some great cheap home gym ideas...
+Allow us to give you some great cheap home gym ideas...

 The UK's average gym membership hits a whopping £40 a month, which works out at £480 per year.
-Although that could be a great investment if you're using the most expensive equipment on a daily basis, you can actually produce a pretty good imitation of a lot of the machines at home.
+Although that could be a great investment if you're using the most expensive equipment on a daily basis, you can create a pretty good imitation of a lot of the machines at home.

 The gym can also be a nerve-wracking place while exercising from home gives some certainty.
 Not only can you do your own exercises without feeling self-conscious (as many do), but you're also not spending hundreds of pounds per year on fitness.